mediacloud/backend/doc/README.temporarycrawler.markdown

    Run `date`, if the result isn't EDT or EST, run:

         sudo dpkg-reconfigure tzdata

    and select `America/New_York`.

    **Be aware that AWS machines are often initially setup with UTC as the timezone instead of Eastern.** Vagrant should be able to do this automatically for you.

-3. Install Media Cloud on the machine.
+3. Install Media Cloud on the machine (if it didn't get installed by Vagrant already).

 5. Install the Media Cloud API Python client from [https://github.com/c4fcm/MediaCloud-API-Client](https://github.com/c4fcm/MediaCloud-API-Client)